SlimeVR/SlimeVR-Server/README.md

 * When distributing any software that uses or is based on SlimeVR, you have to provide to the end-user at least one of the original, unmodified [LICENSE-MIT] or [LICENSE-APACHE] files from SlimeVR.
-This includes the `Copyright (c) 2022 SlimeVR Contributors` part of the license.
+This includes the `Copyright (c) 2020 Eiren Rain and SlimeVR Contributors` part of the license.
 It is insufficient to use a generic MIT or Apache-2.0 License, **it must be the original license file**.
 * This applies even if you distribute software without the source code.
 In this case, one way to provide it to the end-user is to have a menu in your application that lists